 Section 158.
 All yards and open spaces and the entire area of every lot on which no building has been constructed, shall be kept free from plants or weeds infected with noxious insects or plant diseases and from weeds which are likely to cause the spread of infection or weeds to neighboring property and free from brush or other growth or trash which cause undue danger of fire.

 Section 159.
-In order to effect insect, weed or fire control or to remove nuisances, Declarant has the right at its election to enter upon any lot upon which a building has not been constructed and to mow, cut, prune, clear and remove from the premises brush, weeds or other unsightly growth which in the opinion of Declarant detracts from the overall beauty, setting and safety of the area, and to remove any trash without such entrance and removal being deemed a trespass.
+In order to effect insect, weed or fire control or to remove nuisances, Association has the right (but not the obligation) at its election to enter upon any lot upon which a building has not been constructed and to mow, cut, prune, clear and remove from the premises brush, weeds or other unsightly growth which in the Association’s opinion detracts from the overall beauty, setting and safety of the area, and to remove any trash without such entrance and removal being deemed a trespass.

 Section 160.
 No material change may be made in the ground level, slope, pitch or drainage patterns of any lot as fixed by the original finish grading except after first obtaining the Association’s prior written approval.
 Grading shall be maintained at all times so as to conduct irrigation and surface waters away from buildings and so as to protect foundations and footings from excess moisture, provided that the Association is not liable for an Owner’s failure to maintain proper grading.